We improve our communities, spread big ideas, and train youth leaders to increase civic participation.

 We believe the only way for our country to heal - for us to create a safer, happier, and healthier society - is with time.
 Young people must come together to build systems that fit the needs of modern people, modern conditions, modern tensions.
 Our faith in meliorism is why we build civic power for young people to create the world they want to live in.

-This is why we have worked so carefully to create a student-led, self-organizing system.
-It is why we are nonpartisan, with loyalty to people over party.
+This is why we have worked so carefully to create a self-organizing system.
+It's why we are nonpartisan, with loyalty to people over party.
 And it is why we are deeply focused on the work ahead: waiting to be done, to be thought, to be felt.

 Join Us